pal-sha/Fifteen-Puzzle-Game-V2.0/README.md

 **Date**: 03/03/2023

-After a completing an assignment in my Java object-oriented programming class in which we had to write part of the program for the
+After completing an assignment in my Java object-oriented programming class in which we had to write part of the program for the
 Fifteen Puzzle game, I was motivated to complete this game all the way, with full real interaction, random board generator, GUI, and more.

 In the assignment, I am also implemented the following classes: ArrayIterator, RangeIterator, and PrimeNumbersIterator.